 LLC stands for Limited Liability Company.
 Generally speaking, the best form of entity for most small businesses and property owners is the Limited Liability Company (LLC).

 The LLC is a relatively recent creation.
-Although first available in the late 1970s, it was decades later that most states adopted them.
+Although first available in the late 1970s, it was decades later when most states adopted them.
 The LLC overtook corporations as the most popular form of business entity in the mid-2000s.
 This was in large part because of the unparalleled versatility and protection offered by the LLC.
 Many consider the LLC to be simply light-years ahead of all other forms of business entities.

-A Corporation is a legal entity that exists completely separate from its officers, directors and employees, and is typically composed of natural persons that hold stock in the corporation, known as “stockholders”.
+A Corporation is a legal entity that exists completely separate from its officers, directors and employees.
+It is typically composed of natural persons that hold stock in the corporation, known as “stockholders”.
 Corporations are different from LLCs in that they are owned by the stockholders and not members.
 A “general corporation” – with a corporate ending of Inc., Co., Corp., or Ltd. – also appoints directors and officers to handle the day-to-day operations. whereas the LLC just has members.
 The shareholders elect the directors, who then appoint the officers (President, Treasurer, Secretary, etc.).
 Shareholders do not elect the Officers of a corporation.

 What Does Limited Mean?